tubbo/Snookey2/README.md

 Hi!

-This application might bring up Windows SmartScreen and I have no way to avoid that.
+This application might bring up Windows SmartScreen and I have no way to avoid that, like the notice says above there's nothing bad in this program.
+I use this program myself and many other Redditors do without issues.

-This app will not harm your computer or give me access to your Reddit account.

-You can look at the Python file if your unsure about this as there's nothing bad in the program.
-I promise you.

 This application was made by u/Spikeedoo and was updated by u/IOnlyPlayAsDrif!